danielpclark/rutie/README.md

 Internal changes `util` from `binding` and `rubysys` have been replaced to reduce confusion and reduce duplication.

+### 0.10

+`crate::util::parse_arguments` has been marked as unsafe, this is considered a breaking change in Rust.

 ## Safety — The Rutie Philosophy vs The Rust Philosophy on Safety